Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint1/index.md

 - Build backlog of user stories in Azure
 - Design exploration - what first after user story review?
 - Have a walkthrough of the existing data process
-- Disseminate the survey to the data publishers.
+- Disseminate the survey to the data publishers and data processors.
 - Document and share initial architecture
 - Request access to disaster recovery for Statswales2